-When patient serum is mixed with coccidioidal antigen, an immune complex forms which consumes complement.
-This event is detected by the subsequent addition of tanned red blood cells, which normally lyse in the presence of complement but remain intact if the complement is depleted.
-Since IgG is the immunoglobulin class usually involved in such immune complexes, this test is often referred to as the "IgG test."

-Although this test was originally developed using various complex extracts of C. immitis, it is now known that the antigen involved in this reaction is a chitinase, a protein enzyme important in the structure of the fungal cell wall.
-In early coccidioidal infections, CF antibodies are detected somewhat later and for longer periods than TP antibodies.
+When patient serum that contains CF antibodies is mixed with coccidioidal antigen, an immune complex forms which consumes complement.
+This event is detected by the subsequent addition of tanned red blood cells, which normally lyse in the presence of fresh complement but remain intact if the complement is depleted.
+Because of the complexity of this test, it has not been marketed as a kit and is only available from reference laboratories, each of which configure the test with that lab's own quality control.
+Although this test was originally developed and is still performed with complex extracts of Coccidioides spp., it is now known that the antigen involved in this reaction is the same chitinase involved in the ID IgG test.
 CF antibodies can be detected in other body fluids and their detection in the cerebrospinal fluid is an especially important aid to the diagnosis of coccidioidal meningitis.

-Another difference between CF and TP antibodies is that CF results are expressed as titers, such as 1:4 or 1:64, indicating the greatest dilution of serum at which complement consumption is still detected.
-In general, higher CF titers reflect more extensive coccidioidal infection, and rising CF antibody concentrations are associated with worsening disease.
-Thus, serial determinations of CF antibody concentrations are of prognostic as well as diagnostic value.
+CF test results are expressed as titers, such as 1:4 or 1:64, indicating the greatest dilution of serum at which complement consumption is still detected.
+Higher CF titers are more frequently associated with extensive coccidioidal infection, and rising CF antibody concentrations are of concern.
+Thus, serial determinations of CF titers are of prognostic as well as diagnostic value.11 The use and limitations of CF test results for that purpose are discussed in the "Initiate Management" section.